eigmax/garbled-snark-verifier/README.md

 **bristol.rs**: contains the parser for parsing the bristol circuit files, several examples (adder64, subtracter64, multiplier64) are provided.

+### Circuits Folder

-**circuits**: this folder contains all the circuit functions.
+this folder contains all the circuit functions.
 At the end, it will contain the circuit for groth16 proof verification.

+**basic.rs**: contains basic circuits like half adder etc.

+**bigint**: contains u254 circuits

+**bn254**: contains circuits related to bn254 curve such as field arithmetic circuits etc.